tcollinsworth/kafka-publisher/README.md

 # KafkaPublisher

-Intentionally best-effort publishing.
+Intentionally best-effort publishing - but tries really hard not to lose messages.
 Possible to lose or duplicate a message on crash or error.
-If kafka errors or is unavailable, writes messages to the filesystem until kafka available again.
+If kafka errors or is unavailable, falls back to writing messages to the filesystem until kafka available again.

 Queues messages in memory.
 Worker attempts to publish to kafka topic with fixed retries.